Botetourt County’s Department of Economic Development is the central point of contact for both business attraction and business retention services.

 • Canatal Steel USA said it will invest $1.5 million to purchase equipment and add a fourth welding bay to its 160,000-square-foot building near Cloverdale

 • Apex Clean Energy, Virginia’s first Commercial Wind Farm, will be built atop North Mountain.
-Construction is set to begin before the end of 2017.
+Construction is set to begin in the near future.